 So much of a relationship happens on a subconscious level.
-It’s the things you love about your partner that you can’t put into words, the actual chemical connection the two of you share, and those moments when you just feel totally in sync.
-Have you ever felt like your S.O. can read your mind, found yourselves completing one another’s sentences, or even walking, talking, and acting in similar ways?
-It’s a sign of a strong and deep bond, whether you’re emotionally involved or have been best friends since childhood, and it has a name: mirroring.
+Consider the things you love about your partner that you can’t put into words; the actual chemical connection the two of you share; those moments when you just feel totally in sync—those are the things that matter on a deep, emotional level.
+Have you ever felt like your partner can read your mind, found yourselves completing one another’s sentences, or even walking, talking, and acting in similar ways?
+If you have, it's a sign of a strong and deep bond, whether you’re newly involved or have been best friends since childhood, and it has a name: mirroring.

 Meet the Expert